nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ["Parsing User Input and Getting the Right Command"](#parsing-user-input-and-getting-the-right-command) section.</span>

-**(Step 1 to 2)** When the `PlanCommand#execute()` method is called, it will identify that the plan action is of type `details`.
-Thus, `PlanList#listPlanDetails(userArgument, ui)` will be called to display all the workouts in the plan which user specified.
+**(Step 1 to 2)** When the `PlanCommand#execute()` method is called, it will identify that the plan action is of type `/details`.
+Thus, `PlanList#listPlanDetails()` will be called to display all the workouts in the plan which user specified.

-<span class="box info">:memo: To improve the diagram's readability, logging-related, input-checking method calls,
-and exception throws in `PlanList#listPlanDetails()` have been omitted.</span>

-**(Before Step 3)** Methods from the `Integer` class is called to parse the argument given to `PlanList#listPlanDetails()` to obtain the plan index number in list.
+**(Before Step 3)** Methods from the `Integer` class is called to parse the argument given to `PlanList#listPlanDetails()` to obtain the plan index number in the plan list.

 Next, validity checks of the user input are carried out to ensure that the data entered is valid.
-Plan index number must be a positive integer and smaller than the total number of plan in list in order to pass the check.
+Plan index number must be a positive integer and smaller than the total number of plans in the list in order to pass the check.
 Otherwise, an `InvalidPlanException` will be thrown and the entire process is aborted.

-Note that the above methods and exception throws are not shown in the sequence diagram to improve the readability.

 **(Steps 3 to 4)** With the plan index number, a `Plan` object which user want to view details will be fetched by calling method `PlanList#getPlanFromIndexNum()`.